marcellogalhardo/marcellogalhardo.dev/content/posts/2020/02/01/naming-factory-methods.md

 # Conclusion

 As you can see, the Kotlin Standard library can be a good source of inspiration when designing code aiming for better discoverability between Kotlin Developers.
 Kotlin is a consistent language, and we can use it in our favor.
 Why not take advantage of that?

+> ℹ️ To stay up to date with my writing, follow me on [Mastodon](http://androiddev.social/@mg) or [Twitter](https://twitter.com/marcellogalhard).
+If you have any questions, feel free to reach me out! ℹ️